 - quiz results and

 These are all tracked for you!

-Parents are provided a private password to access the Parent Portal within their child’s account, which shows them everything they have completed, percentage to completion (week and year goals), and the option download and print PDF version of all completed materials and overall progress from the time the child started the course.
+Parents are provided a private password to access the Parent Portal within their child’s account, which shows them everything they have completed, the percentage to completion (week and year goals), and the option to download and print PDF versions of all completed materials and overall progress from the time the child started the course.

 Do Parents Need to Purchase Any Extras?